GerardGascon/gerardgascon.github.io/_researches/2022-07-22-Yet-Another-Worlds-Worst-Video-Card.md

 So, this is what I did, a 1-bit sequel to the World's Worst Video Card that nobody asked for.

 The video card uses a 4kB dual port SRAM, a 25.175MHz oscillator downclocked to 6.29375MHz by a counter and has been tested using an Arduino Mega.
-In this version I generate an image with the size of 160x120px (An eighth part of 640x480).
+In this version I generate an image with the size of 160x120px (A sixteenth part of 640x480).

 ## Languages